tfpf/WSLNotify/README.md

 other applications).
 These can be used on GNU/Linux or WSL without making any changes whatsoever.
 Having identical files for both means I don't have to spend time setting up my environment.

+# Known Bugs
+* Hovering the mouse over the system tray icon after the application has returned makes the notification disappear.
+* Multiple notifications fill up the system tray with the application icon.